deepset-ai/haystack-home/content/blog/benchmarking-haystack-pipelines/index.md

 | 0.952544 | 0.893769 | 0.662694 | msmarco-distilroberta-base-v2 | 2 | 256 |
 | 0.964182 | 0.943925 | 0.62854 | msmarco-distilroberta-base-v2 | 3 | 256 |

-> We can see some NaN values for the faithfullness, an LLM-based evaluator.
-This is due to either some error when calling the OpenAI API.
+> We can see some NaN values for the faithfullness scores which is based on an LLM-based evaluator.
+This was due to network errors when calling the OpenAI API.
 >

 Let's now see which parameter configuration yielded the **best Semantic Similarity Answer** score